sneakysneak/docs/pages/connector-authentication/sftp-private-key.md

 -----END RSA PRIVATE KEY-----
 ````

-## Parsephrase (Optional) ##
+## Passphrase (Optional) ##

-If the private key requires a parsephrase you can provide it here, if there isn't a passphrase you should leave this blank.
+If the private key requires a passphrase, provide it here.

 ## Server Time Zone ##

-You need to provide the timezone used by the SFTP server, if not set correctly the **List Updated Files** method will not function correctly.
+The timezone used by the SFTP server.
+If not set correctly the **List Updated Files** method will not function as expected.

 ````
 Europe/London